 Here are some of the great reasons to consider an affiliate program for your product business:

-- Your sales will increase: Quality affiliates send high-calibre traffic to your website, so your product sales will increase as a result.
+- Your Sales Will Increase: Quality affiliates send high-caliber traffic to your website, so your product sales will increase as a result.

 Affiliate Program Launch Myths